 I was recently with my brother at Lake Powell who was reading one of my recipes and asked why you should let chicken rest.
 This is actually one of the key components for moist chicken.
 If you cut your chicken immediately after its finished cooking, all of the juices that build up during cooking will seep right out.
 If you wait just 5 minutes, then those juices will reabsorb back into the chicken for more moist, tender flavorful chicken.
 And this fajita chicken is SO moist, tender and flavorful.

 While your incredibly juicy chicken is resting, you heat oil to a sizzle along with 2 tablespoons reserved marinade and then saute your onions and bell peppers for about 3 minutes.
 The reserved marinade is a little trick that infuses the vegetables with loads of flavor.

-My favorite topping for steak or chicken fajitas has always been sour cream.
+My favorite toppings for steak or chicken fajitas has always been my Homemade Salsa and sour cream.
 The cool refreshing creaminess against the dynamic sizzling chicken and veggies is a must in my book.
 So I took sour cream and infused it with fresh cilantro, lime, chipotle powder and a splah of mayo for an added depth of creaminess and I call it Chipotle Lime Crema.
 This Crema is totally optional but is totally worth making and takes seconds to whip up.
 Kind of like the seconds it will take you and your family to devour these Skillet Chicken Fajitas.